 I worked with children for 15 years and I loved every minute of it.
 The parents would call me the potty training queen.
-I mean I didn’t come up with it. lol I know working parents don’t have the time or the energy to deal with potty training.
+I know working parents don’t have the time or the energy to deal with potty training.
 They need a little help to get them started.

 I would only start training the children when I saw they were ready.